-Vaca (sanskrit) literally means “speaking.”
+Vaca (Sanskrit) literally means “speaking.”

-This herb stimulates your voice, the power of your speech, self-expression and your intelligence.
+The Acorus Calamus plant, also known as Vaca, stimulates your voice, the power of your speech, self-expression and your intelligence.

 Although the roots and leaves have a peculiar sweet smell, the taste sure ain’t sweet.
 It is pungent and bitter (katu and tikta rasa) and I sure am feeling the throat stimulation after eating a small piece of the root - the dry, heating, stimulating sensation in my throat was particularly strong from lunch till sleep and I can still feel it the next day, 24 hours later.

 Thus, as the ancient Rishis (seers) and now I have discovered, Vaca is good for the throat, vocal cords and respiratory issues like cough, cold, asthma and sinus conditions.

 Latin: Acorus Calamus

 Gunas (quality): Ruksha (dry), Laghu (light), Tikshna (penetrating)

 - Lekhaniya (Scrapes out accumulations) (Vaghbata)